muncus/bean-counter/README.md

   - ILB?
 - [ ] decide on whether or not we need the terraform for metric descriptors, now that otel-collector-contrib can do it for us.
+- [ ] add memory limiter to the otel collector.

 ## Unplanned, future investigations